-Tragedy struck when William’s wife, Frances, was killed in a car accident in 1907, leaving William the sole parent of their children William, John and Margaret, then 17, 14 and 10 years old.
+Tragedy struck when William’s wife, Frances, was killed in a car accident in 1907, leaving William the sole parent of their children William, John Jestyn and Margaret Mary, then 17, 14 and 10 years old respectively.
 He remarried his first wife’s second cousin a year later.

 John Llewellin had a career in Parliament, was made Baron Llewellin of Upton and the first Governor General of Rhodesia in 1953.

 Margaret Llewellin was a Poole Councillor from 1937-1954 and became the first female Sheriff of Poole and the first female Mayor and Admiral of Poole in 1951.